 The Blumberg Birthright Next Intern helps to organize and implement creative and engaging post Taglit-Birthright Israel programming.
 Additionally, the Blumberg Birthright Next Intern helps to recruit participants for MSU Hillel's winter and spring Taglit-Birthright Israel trips.

-The Michigan Jewish Conference Holocaust Commemoration Intern is responsible for organizing and implementing the Official State of Michigan Holocaust Commemoration.
+The Michigan Jewish Conference Holocaust Commemoration Interns are responsible for organizing and implementing the Official State of Michigan Holocaust Commemoration.
 Projects include coordinating the ceremony, overseeing a student committee and communicating directly with necessary parties to create a meaningful and successful commemoration.
-The MJC Holocaust Commemoration Intern will work directly with Hillel staff to coordinate this event.
+The MJC Holocaust Commemoration Interns work directly with Hillel staff to coordinate this event.

 The Athletics Intern will work to coordinate all athletic efforts at MSU Hillel.
 This intern will organize intramural sports teams, plan tournament events, and assist in the Ryan Rosman (z'l) Memorial Student Golf Outing.

 The Robert Echt (z'l) Graduate Intern works with Hillel staff to engage graduate students and young professionals in Jewish life at MSU.
 Planning exciting events geared towards this community, the Robert Echt (z'l) Graduate Intern helps connect young adults with Jewish community both on and off campus.
 Past events have included social nights, bowling, in home Shabbat celebrations, Lansing Lugnuts games and more.